A forgotten Cold War experiment has revealed its icy secret. It’s bad news for the planet.

 The entire Greenland ice sheet is unlikely to collapse in the immediate future.

-“But if we warm up the ice sheet more than 1.5 degrees Celsius” — a number United Nations scientists have identified as the threshold for catastrophic climate change — “the risk of complete removal gets higher and higher,” said Isabella Velicogna, an ice expert at the University of California - Irvine who was not involved in the new study.
+“But if we warm up the ice sheet more than 1.5 degrees Celsius” — a number United Nations scientists have identified as the threshold for catastrophic climate change — “the risk of complete removal gets higher and higher,” said Isabella Velicogna, an ice expert at the University of California at Irvine who was not involved in the new study.

 The fact that this has happened due to natural causes in the past is not a reassurance, she added.
-Geologic records show the toll of past climatic changes on animal and ecosystems, and offer a warning about what humanity could face.
+Geologic records show the toll of past climatic changes on animals and ecosystems, and offer a warning about what humanity could face.

 Unless the world drastically reduces its greenhouse gas emissions, scientists project Greenland could lose as much as 35,900 billion tons of ice over the rest of the century.
 The subsequent sea level rise could exceed three feet, dramatically worsening hurricanes and floods.

 Christ tried to imagine what must have been going through the minds of the men who obtained these samples back in the 1960s.
-The notion of human-caused warming barely existed.
+The notion of human-caused global warming barely existed.
 People were much more concerned about the looming threat of nuclear war.

 And yet, “even by that point in time in history, we had already pushed Earth’s climate system into unknown territory,” Christ said.